jozseflehocz/SingleScreenApp/README.md

 # Single Screen App
+My project displays information about a children's hospital.
 ## Installation
 The app can be installed view USB cable only.
 ## Testing
 The application has been tested on:
 1. [ALE-L21](https://consumer.huawei.com/en/phones/p8-lite/specs/ "HUAWEI P8 LITE")
 2. [LG H791 virtual device](http://www.lg.com/uk/mobile-phones/lg-H791 "Nexus 5X API 27 2")
-## Functionality
+## Design
-In addition to the requirements the following features has been implemented:
+The following features has been implemented:
+1. Name of the hospital
+2. Logo of the hospital
+3. Information:
+  * Contact information for the hospital (phone number, email address, website)
+  * Address of the hospital (with working map location link)
+  * Description of business
-1. Customized launch icon
+4. Customized launch icon
-2. Working map location link.